Simplify infrastructure self-service with Blueprints

 How often do you work overtime - stress in IT report

-But what’s really interesting is that DevOps managers are also 21% more frequently stressed than managers working in the other IT areas.
+What’s really interesting is that DevOps managers are also 21% more frequently stressed than managers working in the other IT areas.

 How often were you on top of things- stress in IT report

 The biggest stress is knowing a DevOps process is going to affect hundreds or thousands of servers.
-Also, becoming an expert with multiple DevOps tools can be cumbersome and overwhelming at times which leads to stress.
+Also, becoming an expert with multiple DevOps tools can be cumbersome and overwhelming at times, which leads to stress.
 Brad Simonin, Senior Engineer at ConocoPhillips Company

 DevOps is very stressful.
 When things go wrong, you’re on the hook to get a resolution quickly.
 Every minute of downtime is lost revenue.
 Paul Delcogliano, VP of Technology at IPX Retirement